JellyTitan/Sofle-Pico/README.md

 .

 There is 1 diode per key, 1 diode on the rotary encoder, and one for the Pico on the far right.

+@todo: V3.5.4 removes this diode.
+Update the docs after validating the circuit.
 ![diode orientation](docs/images/build_guide_pico/sofle_pico_diode_highlights.png)

 ### Switch Sockets